 A large majority of students arrive and leave school in private vehicles.
 Students should use the loading and unloading zone next to the school ramp when arriving and leaving.
-A crosswalk is provided for access to the parking area.
-Students walking to school should never use Dent Street where the parking lot is located.
+Students walking to school should not use Dent Street where the parking lot is located unless accompanied by an adult.
 Their ingress and egress to the school is on the east side near the cafeteria and down Dane Street.